Blue Badge Wallet Buying Guide

 What Medical Evidence Do I Need For A Blue Badge?

 Applicants seeking a Blue Badge who have trouble moving about may be requested to provide medical proof of their condition.
-Any given piece of evidence’s admissibility will be determined by the authority that issued it and the particulars of the case at hand.
+Any given piece of evidence’s admissibility will be determined by the authority issuing it and the particulars of the case.
 In most cases, you must provide proof that a disability exists in the form of a medical certificate.

 Jacob Whitmore